How to Help Your Elderly Parents with Phone Calls

 Medicare and insurance

-Calling Medicare about coverage, claims, or plan options is one of the most dreaded calls in caregiving.
-Mio handles the hold time, talks to the representative, and brings back clear answers you can act on.
+Calling Medicare about coverage, claims, or plan options is one of the most dreaded calls in caregiving, and most of that call is queue.
+Have the authorization on file and the account number in front of you before you're connected.

 Doctor scheduling and follow-ups